costaparas/DataAnalyticsService/api/README.md

 # API readme
 ## Introduction
-The API server can be run with token authentication enabled or disabled.
+The API server has token authentication enabled.
-To run the API server with auth enabled, a private key file is required.
+To run the API server a private key file is required.

 ## Generate private key file
 ```bash